g1mv/density/README.md

     free(outCompressed);
     free(outDecompressed);

 And that's it !
-We've done a compression/decompression round trip with a few lines !
+We've done two compression/decompression round trips with a few lines !

 If you want a more elaborate example you can checkout [the SHARC project](https://github.com/centaurean/sharc).